Contents

 2 Day Itinerary Barcelona: What to Do, See & Eat for an Unforgettable Trip

 Welcome to Barcelona – a dazzling city where art, culture, and sunshine mix like a perfect cocktail.
 Whether you’re here for the whimsical designs of Gaudí, the laid-back beaches, or rich Catalan history, Barcelona offers a little something for everyone.
-With hop-on hop-off tours, like Barcelona Bus Turistic and Barcelona City Tour, you can see the city’s best bits at your own pace.
+With Hop-on Hop-off tours, like Barcelona Bus Turistic and Barcelona City Tour, you can see the city’s best bits at your own pace.
 Get ready for a 2-day itinerary in Barcelona that’ll leave you craving more!

 Travel logistics: the simplified way to travel